 The Female Quixote by Charlotte Lennox (1752)

-This lively novel parodying the style of Cervantes introduces us to Arabella, the beautiful but sheltered daughter of a marquis, whose overactive imagination and penchant for reading romances cause her to get involved in all kinds of misadventures and comical misunderstandings.
+This lively novel parodying the style of Cervantes introduces us to Arabella, the beautiful but sheltered daughter of a marquis.
+Her overactive imagination and penchant for reading romances cause her to get involved in all kinds of misadventures and comical misunderstandings.

 Phillis Wheatley, Complete Writings by Phillis Wheatley (1760s – 1770s)

-The extraordinary writings of Phillis Wheatley, a Boston-based slave girl turned published poet.
-Wheatley published her first poem in 1767 at the age of 14, and this collection includes many more of her poems, letters, stories and a poignant plea to the Earl of Dartmouth urging freedom for America and comparing the country's condition to her own.
+This collection includes many more of her poems, letters, stories, and a poignant plea to the Earl of Dartmouth urging freedom for America and comparing the country's condition to her own.

 A Vindication of the Rights of Women by Mary Wollstonecraft (1790)